The decline bench press can be an effective exercise to improve the development of your lower pecs.

 Low-Load or Bodyweight Decline Bench Press Alternatives

-These low-load or bodyweight decline bench press alternatives are great if you only have access to minimal equipment or no equipment at all.
+These low-load or bodyweight decline bench press alternatives are great if you only have minimal equipment or no equipment.

 However, don't underestimate how challenging these exercises can be just because you're not using barbells, dumbbells, or machines.